 If storing client and business information digitally, it’s vital to have secure storage solutions.

-Dropbox and Google Drive allow for secure storage, but add steps to your workflow, requiring files to be shared by the owner and potentially downloaded/uploaded into other softwares, like a CRM, estimating and proposal software, or invoicing software.
+Storage solutions like Dropbox and Google Drive are also commonly used.
+However, they add steps to your workflow, requiring files to be shared by the owner and potentially downloaded or uploaded into other software like a CRM, estimating and proposal software, or invoicing software.

 Get your team up and running in less than 3 minutes.